 Its performance and image quality, however, are on par with (or even better) certain more expensive alternatives!
 Overall, it’s an excellent budget gaming monitor.

-These specifications are pretty standard for gaming monitors at this price range.
+These specifications are pretty standard for gaming monitors in this price range.

-A 250-nit peak brightness may seem low on paper, but under normal viewing conditions, the screen will be more than bright enough.
-In fact, you will most likely want to reduce the brightness from the maximum setting.
+But wait, let us tell you something, a 250-nit peak brightness may seem low on paper, but under normal viewing conditions, the screen will be more than bright enough.
+In fact, you will most likely want to lower the brightness from the maximum setting.

-The monitor has a color gamut of 72% NTSC which is equivalent to ~99% sRGB.
-In other words, the colors are accurate, consistent, and vivid.
+Additionally, the monitor has a color gamut of 72% NTSC, which is equivalent to ~99% sRGB gamut size.
+In other words, the colors are accurate, consistent and vivid.

-The 1080p resolution looks crisp and sharp on the 23.8″ viewable screen of the ASUS VP249QGR.
-You get a decent pixel density while the resolution is not too demanding allowing you to easily maintain high frame rates even with entry-level gaming GPUs.
+Here’s the kicker: the 1080p resolution looks crisp and sharp on the 23.8″ viewable screen of the ASUS VP249QGR.
+You get a decent pixel density while the resolution is not too demanding, allowing you to maintain high frame rates even with entry-level gaming GPUs easily.

 However, there are faster IPS monitors out there, but they are more expensive.

-Although the ASUS VG249QGR is not certified as G-SYNC compatible by NVIDIA, VRR works without any issues when used with compatible NVIDIA GPUs (GTX 10-series or newer).
+Although the ASUS VP249QGR is not certified as G-SYNC compatible by NVIDIA, VRR works without any issues when used with compatible NVIDIA GPUs (GTX 10-series or newer).